Skip to main content

 Instacart+

-If the business owner is subscribed to Instacart+, the subscription can be shared with 4 additional team members.
+If the business owner is subscribed to Instacart+, the subscription can be shared with four additional team members.
 If the business owner wants to share their subscription with more team members, higher tiers of Instacart+ are available by contacting business@instacart.com.

 • Instacart+ offers a business-specific benefit of 2% credit back on orders above $250.